ynechaev/YNImageAsync/README.md

 # Features
 - Fully written in Swift 5
 - Asynchronous image loading with async/await
+- LRUCache for both memory and disk cache
 - Fast
 - Supports both memory and drive caching
-- Configurable
+- Configurable with size limit for every kind of cache
-- Unit test coverage is good
+- Good unit and performance test coverage
 - UIImageView extension for fast and out-of-the-box image loading.

 #### Why not %framework_name%?